What is SE™ Physical Therapy??

 The Value of Traditional Physical Therapy

 Traditional physical therapy offers powerful tools for healing.
 Through targeted exercise, manual therapy, postural retraining, and education, it can restore mobility, reduce pain, and improve function after injury or strain.
 For many people, these approaches alone are incredibly effective.
-Physical therapy works with the tangible—muscles, joints, connective tissue, movement patterns—and it’s a vital part of recovery.
-But in some cases, especially when progress plateaus or symptoms persist without a clear cause, something deeper may be contributing beneath the surface.
+Physical therapy works with the tangible—muscles, joints, connective tissue, and movement patterns—and it’s a vital part of recovery.

 When the Body’s Defenses Get Stuck

-Physical Therapy Meets Nervous System Awareness
+Where Physical Therapy Meets Nervous System Awareness

 This is where my dual lens—as a physical therapist and Somatic Experiencing® practitioner (SEP)—can make a meaningful difference.

-Bridging Structure and Story
+Bridging Structure and Physiology

 Movement as a Language of Healing